Republished with updates till July 2018

 Circumstances under which deduction u/s 54EC is available: The deduction u/s 54EC will be available subject to the following conditions:

 a.
-The asset transferred should be a long term capital asset and hence there should be a long term capital gain.
+The asset transferred should be either Land or Building (whether Residential or Non-Residential) and hence there should be a long-term capital gain on sale of these assets only.

 b.
-Such capital asset should have been transferred after 1-04-2000 by the assessee.
+Such capital asset should have been transferred after 1-04-2018 by the assessee as amended as per Budget 2018 and exemption shall be applicable from 1st April 2019.

 c.
 The assessee has within a period of 6 months after the date of such transfer has invested the capital gain in the long term specified asset.

 d.
-Specified assets are the bonds redeemable after 3 years issued by National Bank for Agriculture and Rural Development (NABARD) or by the National Highways Authority of India (NHAI) or the bonds issued by Rural Electrification corporation Ltd. With effect from A.Y 2002-03 National Housing bank and SIDBI have been also included who can issue such bonds u/s 54EC.
+Specified assets are the bonds redeemable after 5 years issued by the National Highways Authority of India (NHAI) or the bonds issued by Rural Electrification Corporation Ltd. (RECL).

 e.
-The cost of long term specified assets which is considered for the purpose of exemption u/s 54EC, shall not be eligible for deduction with refernce to such cost u/s 80C.
+The cost of long-term specified assets which are considered for the purpose of exemption u/s 54EC, shall not be eligible for deduction with reference to such cost u/s 80C.
 It means investment made in bonds u/s 54EC is not eligible for deduction u/s 80C.

 Quantum of deduction: The capital gain shall be exempt u/s 54EC only to the extent it is invested in the long term specified assets within a period of 6 months from the date of such transfer.
 It means if a long term capital gain arises to the tune of Rs.
 10 lakh and bonds u/s 54EC are purchased amounting Rs.
 8 lakh then capital gain of Rs.
 8 lakh will only be exempted u/s 54EC and the remaining capital gain of Rs.
 2 lakh will be taxable.